2025–26 Georgia State Panthers men's basketball team

-The 2025–26 Georgia State Panthers men's basketball team represents Georgia State University during the 2025–26 NCAA Division I men's basketball season.
-The Panthers, led by third-year head coach Jonas Hayes, play their home games at the GSU Convocation Center in Atlanta, Georgia as members of the Sun Belt Conference.
+The 2025–26 Georgia State Panthers men's basketball team represented Georgia State University during the 2025–26 NCAA Division I men's basketball season.
+The Panthers, led by third-year head coach Jonas Hayes, played their home games at the GSU Convocation Center in Atlanta, Georgia as members of the Sun Belt Conference.

 Previous season

 The Panthers finished the 2024–25 season 14–19, 8–10 in Sun Belt play to finish in a four-way tie for eighth place.
 They would defeat Georgia Southern in the third round of the Sun Belt tournament before losing to Marshall in the fourth round.